+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Chimpanzee

-Kibale has over 1000 chimpanzees with about 80 that are habituated.
-We, as humans share 98.7% of their DNA a fact that is manifested the chimp’s laughter, hugs and walking posture that is akin to that of humans.
-Chimps have been recognised as the most intelligent creature given their ability to adopt the use of tools such as leaves to act as umbrellas.
+Kibale National Park is home to more than 1,000 chimpanzees, including about 80 habituated individuals that visitors can track.
+Humans share 98.7% of their DNA with chimpanzees, a close genetic relationship that shows in their laughter, hugs, facial expressions, and upright walking posture.
+Chimpanzees rank among the world’s most intelligent animals because they use tools creatively, such as leaves for umbrellas and sponges to collect water.
 Their habitat is usually rain forests and woodland savanna which explains why Kibale is has a dense population of chimps that you should not miss out on seeing.

 Red Tailed Monkeys

-The greater part of their bodies is covered in a short dark grey fur with a strikingly white beard and a saddle pattern on their back.
-L’Hoest Monkeys have been described as the most terrestrial monkeys.
+A short, dark grey coat covers most of the L’Hoest monkey’s body, while a striking white beard and a distinctive saddle-shaped pattern across its back make it easy to recognize.
+L’Hoest monkeys spend more time on the ground than most other monkey species, making them the most terrestrial monkeys in Africa.
 Like the red tailed monkeys, they too have large cheek pouches in which they store the fruits, leaves and shoots they will have gathered.
 You will find L’Hoest Monkeys in the thick underbrush of Kibale National Park since they prefer to live in a dense forest.

 Black And White Colobus Monkeys